stanford-ism/graphgp/README.md

 *What is the difference between the pure JAX and custom CUDA versions?* \
 The JAX version must store a $(k+1) \times (k+1)$ conditioning matrix for each point.
 The CUDA version generates these matrices on the fly and must only store the indices of $k$ neighbors for each point.
 We hence roughly expect a factor of $k$ better memory usage and runtime performance, depending on the exact setup.

+*How do I `GP.fit` my model in GraphGP?*
+GraphGP is not an inference package on its own and hence will not fit your GP model to data.
+But GraphGP includes all necessary ingredients to do GP inference and regression: A fast cholesky application, it's inverse, and log-determinant.
+Hence it is straightforward to combine it with JAX based optimization frameworks like [jaxopt](https://jaxopt.github.io/stable/) or [optax](https://optax.readthedocs.io/en/latest/).
+For advanced inference capabilities and Bayesian modeling we encourage users to take advantage of Nifty's inference tools.
+Here GraphGP can serve as a drop-in replaement for ICR.
+Stay tuned for full `ift.Model` integration of GraphGP!